1932 Arkansas elections: Governor

-Lieutenant Governor
+Lieutenant governor

 Incumbent lieutenant governor Lawrence Wilson faced a six-way primary battle for reelection.
 Though Democratic voters had historically given two two-year terms to faithful politicians, Wilson had become embroiled in scandals after pardoning his brother from a ten-year prison sentence while serving as acting governor, and in his capacity to dissolve three insolvent banks in his home county.

-Candidates in the Democratic primary were Lieutenant Governor Wilson, Lee Cazort, Paul Grabiel, Fred Hutto, Joe W. Kimysey, R.F.
+Candidates in the Democratic primary were Lieutenant Governor Wilson, Lee Cazort, Paul Grabiel, Freed Hutto, Joe W. Kimysey, R.F.
 Milwee, and J. Rosser Venable.

 Constitutional offices

-Attorney General
+Attorney general

 Hal L. Norwood won reelection as Arkansas Attorney General.
 He was challenged in the Democratic primary by Hal C. Norwood, Boyd Cypert, John C. Sheffield, and J.G.
 Ragsdale.

 Secretary of State

 Ed F. McDonald won reelection as Arkansas Secretary of State unopposed.

 Auditor

 J. Oscar Humphrey won reelection as Arkansas State Auditor.
 He was challenged in the Democratic primary by Roy H. Hand and Charlie Parker.